Summary

 The Omoda 5 will initially be launched with a 1.6-litre petrol engine, with a hybrid model expected to join the range in early 2025.
 It’s a Nissan Qashqai-sized vehicle, so Omoda is aiming right at the heart of the family car market.
 This model has already been on sale in China and some other international markets for a couple of years, where it’s usually called a Chery Omoda C5.
 It has been tested by Euro NCAP and holds a five-star safety rating.

-Unfortunately, early media reviews of the Omoda 5 have been less than complimentary with review scores that are poor.
+Unfortunately, early media reviews of the Omoda 5 have been less than complimentary, with poor review scores.
 Our own editor at The Car Expert, Stuart Masson, says that “the Omoda 5 is competent enough”, but that it “lacks the polish of more expensive rivals”.

-As of December 2024, the Omoda 5 has a New Car Expert Rating of D, with a score of just 57%.
+As of April 2025, the Omoda 5 has a New Car Expert Rating of D, with a score of just 56%.
 It scores top marks for its five-star safety rating, but CO2 emissions are only average, running costs are high compared to other small SUVs and media review scores are very poor.
-It’s still a new care, so this rating may improve as more media reviews are published in coming months.
+It’s still a new car, so this rating may improve as more media reviews are published in coming months.

 - Omoda E5 (the electric version) – Expert Rating